imavrodinov/imavrodinov.github.io/_pages/contact.md

 If you'd like to message me, feel free to use any of the contact details on the left of this page.

-I'm also a regular at the following conferences and events, so come say hi if you see me there.
+You might also bump into me at the following events throughout 2019:

-Craft conf | Budapest
+Craft conf | Budapest, HU
-TestBash | Netherlands
+TestBash | Utrecht, NL
-Maker Faire | Berlin
+Maker Faire | Berlin, DE
+Phobos fest | Wuppertal, DE
-EuRuKo | Vienna
+EuRuKo | Rotterdam, NL
+Makers Central | Birmingham, UK
-ISTA | Sofia
+ISTA | Sofia, BG
-QA Challenge Accepted | Sofia
+QA Challenge Accepted | Sofia, BG
-OpenConf | Sofia
+OpenConf | Sofia, BG
+Rails Girls | Sofia, BG

 Okay, thanks, byyye!